Unlike what you might first think, tutoring students remotely isn’t that different to teaching them one to one!

 As an educator, your goal is for your student to retain the information you teach them during your private tutorials.

-You have to, therefore, encourage them to study during the school holidays, at the weekend, and in the evening.
+You have to, therefore, encourage them to study outside of your sessions during the school holidays, at the weekend, and in the evening.
 The more regularly they do this, the easier it’ll be at the end of the year when they have their exams.

 To help them with their homework, an assignment, preparation for an exam or answer their questions, you can use some of these online resources: